lamirta/novi-eindopdracht-backend-v3/README.md

 The backend is created in Spring Boot, using Java.

 ## Instructions
-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes and safe them.\
-You may also see any lint errors in the console.

-_Note_: because this project runs on localhost:3000 it is important to start this project before starting/running another project.
-React will then automatically ask to run that project on a different port.
+Run the backend code on http://localhost:8080.
+Make sure to have PostgreSQL open serving as a database.
+Feel free to use another program for the database, but make sure to adjust the settings in the file `application.properties`

+Run the frontend code on localhost:3000.

 ## REST-endpoint documentation
 These are the endpoints that are available in the backend code.
-The backend code is running on http://localhost:8080 , so make sure to check if this.
+The backend code is running on http://localhost:8080 , so make sure to check this.
 Copy+Paste the reuqest path to access the endpoint.

 ### Authentication
 #### POST `/authenticate`